 Wednesday, January 5, 2022

-July 1944: Arthur meets his first American
+August 1944: Arthur meets his first American (chapter draft)

 This is probably THE most important story I heard growing up.
 It was so important to my grandfather, that 44 years later, he wrote and delivered a speech about this experience to a bunch of his engineering colleagues.